-(1).
-Junction boxes shall be provided at all changes in conduit size and grade, and where changes in alignment are made at pipe joints d.
-Minimum and Maximum Grades

-Manhole access shall be provided as part of the design of all junction boxes unless otherwise approved by the City Engineer.
+(1) Junction boxes shall be provided at all changes in conduit size and grade, and where changes in alignment are made at pipe joints Manhole access shall be provided as part of the design of all junction boxes unless otherwise approved by the City Engineer.

-(2).
-Manholes shall be provided at intervals not to exceed 300 feet for conduits 54 inches in diameter or smaller.
+Manholes shall be provided at intervals not to exceed 300 feet for (2)conduits 54 inches in diameter or smaller.
 For conduits exceeding 54 inches in diameter, the interval between openings shall not exceed 500 feet.